-Welcome to our complete, start-to-finish guide to how to make a YouTube video with your camera.
+Welcome to our complete, start-to-finish guide to how to make a YouTube video with your video camera.
 We provide tips on how to record high-quality footage, then edit, package and present it for a YouTube audience.
 Beginners, amateurs, even those already posting videos to a YouTube channel, will benefit from the expert insights in this guide.

 Pretty much every digital camera released nowadays has some video capability as well as photography.
 If you have a camera and a lens, you can start recording footage today.